Article

 At our studio, we work on projects where every frame matters — and increasingly, so does every minute of an artist’s time.

 Over the past year, generative AI tools have moved from novelty to real production utility.
-Chief among them is ComfyUI: a powerful, node-based framework for workflows ranging from image generation and video animation to depth estimation and rotoscoping.
+Chief among them is ComfyUI: a powerful, node-based framework for workflows ranging from image generation and video upscaling to depth estimation and rotoscoping.
+We have been experimenting with integrating some of these workflows into our VFX pipelines, especially the ones that automate or speed up the mundane, repetitive tasks inherent in digital production.

-For a VFX studio, the second point isn’t optional.
-It’s a contractual and ethical boundary.
+For our VFX studio, the second point isn’t optional.
+It’s a contractual and ethical boundary to keep data and client footage local.
+So cloud wasn’t an option for us.

 The Insight: AI Jobs Are Render Jobs

-We already had a system designed to handle distributed compute.
+We already had a system designed to handle distributed compute: Our Render Farm.

 It queues jobs, distributes them across GPU nodes, monitors execution, and scales across machines.
 We use CGRU/Afanasy — a system proven in production over years.